icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 The Slic transport protocol sends data over a duplex connection in protocol frames.
 The reading and writing of these frames are serialized on the duplex connection.

-This page describes the frames from the first Slic version (V1) which is at present the only version.
+This page documents protocol frames for Slic version 1.
 The frames are defined using [Slice][slice].

 All the frames have the same layout: